Current as of October 2014 | Download print version (in PDF)

 In-kind donations are not tax-deductible under Section 80G.
-Receipts issued to donors by not-for-profit organizations must bear the number and date of the 80G certificate and indicate the period for which the certificate is valid.
-Previously, as per section 80G(5)(vi), approval under section 80G had "effect for such assessment year or years, not exceeding five assessment years, as may be specified in the approval."
-However, The Finance (No.2) Act, 2009 omitted clause (vi) of section 80G(5), effective January 10, 2009, thereby eliminating the need for organizations to become frequently recertified.
+Receipts issued to donors by NPOs must bear the number and date of the 80G certificate and indicate the period for which the certificate is valid.
+Previously, as per Section 80G(5)(vi), approval under Section 80G had “effect for such assessment year or years, not exceeding five assessment years, as may be specified in the approval.”
+However, the Finance Act No. 2 (2009) omitted clause (vi) of Section 80G(5), effective January 10, 2009, thereby eliminating the need for organizations to become frequently recertified.

 - Approvals, once granted, shall be valid indefinitely.
-Therefore, all the approvals granted after January 10, 2009 shall be valid indefinitely, unless specifically withdrawn.
+Therefore, all the approvals granted after January 10, 2009 are valid indefinitely, unless specifically withdrawn.

 - Existing approvals expiring after January 10, 2009 need not be renewed and shall then be deemed valid indefinitely, unless specifically withdrawn.